b14labutoane/UniHack_2023/README.md

 # UniHack_2023
-This is the repository for Unihack 2023 edition
+This is the repository for Unihack 2023 edition // Most Innovative Startup Idea contestant

 # Move 2gether
 Move2gether is a mobile app that uses real time locations of the users in order to track the public transport vehicles from Timisoara.